 It is simply because the world population either could not do the needed Hijrah or could not muster the courage to do what Hijrah demands by making necessary sacrifices and migrate away from old ways to wear, more often than not, the very inconvenient toga of what the ideal new ways demand.

-The entire inhabitants of Medinah then, entirely threw opened their doors of mercy, honour and generousity to the previously ‘hopeless’ Muhajirun (Emgrants); and were ready to share everything, including their possessions for the guests, even as they were ready to die at war, protecting the visitors.
+The entire inhabitants of Medinah then entirely threw opened their doors of mercy, honour and generosity to the previously ‘hopeless’ Muhajirun (Emigrants); and were ready to share everything, including their possessions for the guests, even as they were ready to die at war, protecting the visitors.

 The uncommon show of bravery being displayed by the Palestinians in the face of brutal oppression and suppression by the Zionist Israel; and the exceptional display of resilience that characterises the influx of Syrian asylum seekers, crossing the harsh desert and perilous Mediterranean to Europe can definitely not be unconnected with Hijrah.
 At this point in history, the significance of Hijrah cannot just be overemphasised.

 While Hijrah may mean ‘mere’ migration or a transition, Islam regards it as transitional-line between two major eras, – the nasty era of Makkah and the pleasant era of Madinah.
 In its essence, Hijrah does not just signify a transition from one phase to another; it is actually a transition from the position of weakness, humiliation and unjust killing to the position of strength.It is an age of transition of ills, evil and sinful ways to glorious virtues, moral values, social rectitude and economic justice.
 It is a new era that discourages lawlessness, moral bankruptcy, mindless corruption and callous oppression of the less privileged with other forms of evils on individuals and collective through institutionalized bodies.